k2view-academy/K2View-Academy/articles/DPM/05_Steward_User_Interface/02_Steward_User_Interface_Dashboard.md

 ## Steward Dashboard

-The Steward Dashboard screen consolidates all the information that is important for a Steward in order to obtain an overview of the current status of the Tasks allocated to their Role, and to take actions accordingly.
+The Steward Dashboard screen consolidates all important information for a Steward in order to obtain an overview of the current status of the Tasks allocated to their Role, and allow them to take actions accordingly.

  ![image](/articles/DPM/images/Figure_40_Steward_Dashboard.png)